shuhei/knowledge/nodejs.md

 Microtasks such as `process.nextTick()` and promise callbacks are eagerly executed before proceeding to the next phase.
 [An experiment here](https://gist.github.com/shuhei/34efae93e288ebf20a46de633a53ae9d).

+## libuv

+Node.js event loop is backed by [libuv](http://libuv.org/).

+- network I/O: single thread with polling (epoll on Linux, kqueue on Mac and BSD, etc.)
+- file I/O: multiple threads using a thread pool

 ## Profiling

 ### CPU Flame Graph